 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rules should change or create more consistency in the testing of marihuana product.
+The rules should change or create more consistency in the production, handling, and labeling of marihuana product.
 This consistency will affect matters daily.

 B. Describe the difference between current behavior/practice and desired behavior/practice.